Cabbage thoran, a classic Keralite side dish, is a simply spiced stir-fry made with coconut oil, mustard seeds, curry leaves, and grated coconut.

 - Quick-release pressure, give everything a good stir, and then quickly move the cabbage into another bowl to allow it to cool down and prevent it from cooking further.

 - Taste and adjust salt.
 This thoran tastes better when it’s a bit salty (I typically add an additional ¼ to ½ teaspoon at this point if needed).

 - In a bowl, combine cabbage, onion, garlic, serrano pepper and coconut.

-- ") on medium heat and add mustard seeds.
-When the seeds begin to splutter, add the curry leaves, turmeric, salt and kashmiri chili powder (you may want to shield yourself for this part…).
+- Heat coconut oil in a pot (I use a “Dutch Oven“) on medium heat and add mustard seeds.
+When the seeds begin to splutter, add the curry leaves, turmeric, and salt (you may want to shield yourself for this part…).

 - Let spices bloom for a minute, then add the cabbage mixture and saute for 5 minutes.

 - Add 2 tablespoons of water to the pan and cover, cook for 5 minutes.

 - Remove lid and stir fry for another 5 minutes.